Send this page to a friend! (click here)

 Never ever dye your hair brown using box chemicals and such after you've dyed your hair blonde.
 It will turn out green.

 If you want to go brown after blonde, then I suggest going to a salon and getting it done.
+Your hair will look alot more professional and blend together better.

 by: Anonymous